The Act of Recording is an Act of Love: The South Side Home Movie Project

 Arts + Public Life / South Side Home Movie Project Staff: Sabrina Craig, Avery LaFlamme, Alfredo Nieves, Jacqueline Stewart, Rai Mckinley Terry, Camille Townson, Liu Yang

-Logan Center Programming and Production Staff: Jan Brugger, Ben Chandler, Jaden Dueñas, Emily Hooper Lansana, Kal Haile, Adelina Mejia, Bill Michel, Ben Ruder, Anika Steppe, Marcus Warren
+Logan Center Programming and Production Staff: Jan Brugger, Ben Chandler, Jaden Dueñas, Emily Hooper Lansana, Kal Haile, Adelina Mejia, Bill Michel, Jenny Pinson, Ben Ruder, Anika Steppe, Marcus Warren

 The Act of Recording is an Act of Love: The South Side Home Movie Project, presented by Arts + Public Life and Logan Center Exhibitions, is curated by Jacqueline Stewart and Sabrina Craig.
 Additional support is provided by the Ng Family Visiting Artist Fund, the Office of the Provost’s Diversity & Inclusion Initiative at the University of Chicago, the Revada Foundation, and Friends of the Logan Center.